abreu-dev/solid/5 - DIP/README.md

 D => DIP => Dependency Inversion Principle

-"High-level modules should not depend on low-level modules.
-Both should depend on abstractions.
+High-level modules should not import anything from low-level modules.
+Both should depend on abstractions (e.g., interfaces).
 Abstractions should not depend on details.
-Details should depend on abstractions."
+Details (concrete implementations) should depend on abstractions.